stezu/stripe-for-woocommerce/README.txt

 == Changelog ==

+= 1.32 =
+* Fix: Fatal error string offset bug
+* Tweak: User id is pulled from the order instead of the logged in user now

 = 1.31 =
 * Fix: Subscriptions were charging the wrong card
 * Fix: Saved cards were misbehaving